lll-jy/tp/docs/UserGuide.md

 ### 2.4.4 Edit a teammate’s details `editteammate`

-Update the information of a teammate.
+Updates the information of a teammate.

 Valid scopes: `PROJECT`, `TASK`, `TEAMMATE`.